TosbackCgusBridge-Bot/CGUs-versions/Theregister/Privacy Policy.md

 The respective privacy policies of these ad servers can be found here:

-DoubleClick Privacy Policy
+Google / DoubleClick

-DoubleClick also has a cookie opt-out facility here
+DoubleClick has a cookie opt-out facility here

+Sovrn / lijit.com Privacy Policy

 Atlas DMT Privacy Policy

 MediaMind Privacy Policy

-If you encounter any problems with advertising please email ads@theregister.co.uk
+If you encounter any problems with advertising please email ads@sitpub.com

 Email and Online Forms